RekaKR/Create-Your-Character/README.md

 # Create Your Character

+It's a character form with race, gender, class.
+If being changed gets printing out and shows some icon.

-Based on the original task, being done by Réka K.
+Being done by Réka K.